ntheile/World-Survey-Kit/readme.md

 TODO - Long Term
 ================
 * Make everything pageable and odata queryable
 * Change the authenication model for a survey
 	* anonymous, facebook authenicated, pin
 * Make charting, graphing and analytics using d3.js http://d3js.org/
-* Share via qr code
+* Share survey via qr code
-* Add user dropdown, ajax autocomplete
 * fix the mobile export to excel link
 * fix signature pad on tablet (onclick it disappears but still records)
 * add a survey tagging engine